 A listing of all Board meeting dates, is available via the following link:

 Once the Board of Examiners has completed its assessment of your application materials, you will be contacted in writing, typically within one week.
 To facilitate this communication, the registration decision will typically be sent to you via email.

-There are two possible outcomes following this assessment by the Board:
+There are three possible outcomes following this assessment by the Board: